Feneric/Minima/README.rst

 It is not yet winnable, so I don't recommend playing it for fun at the moment.

 Lots of things work.
-You can move around and explore the (incomplete) world map and enter towns and a dungeon.
+You can move around and explore the (incomplete) world map and enter towns and dungeons.
 Town views and dungeon views work.
 Looking at things and searching for things works.
 Checking status works.
 Creature movement and behavior works.
 Combat works in both world and dungeon views.
 Dialog with townies works.
 Purchasing in towns works.
 Spells work.
 Capturing pirate ships works, and with one